Scott Crary: Film career

 Crary produced the 2010 documentary film William S. Burroughs: A Man Within, featuring Iggy Pop, John Waters, Patti Smith, Gus Van Sant, David Cronenberg, Jello Biafra, John Giorno, Genesis P-Orridge, Laurie Anderson, and others.
 William S. Burroughs: A Man Within premiered at the 2010 Slamdance Film Festival and was acquired for distribution in North America by Oscilloscope Laboratories, in Australia by Madman Entertainment, in Germany by Neue Visionen, and in France by Arte.

-In 2011, Crary produced an episode of the PBS series Independent Lens, hosted by America Ferrara.
+In 2011, Crary produced an episode of the PBS series Independent Lens, hosted by America Ferrera.

 In 2013, Crary's film, Kill Your Idols, was included in the permanent archives of The Rock and Roll Hall of Fame.

 Crary served as a producer on the 2017 film Queercore: How to Punk a Revolution, a feature documentary on Queercore directed by Yony Leyser.
 The film features interviews with Bruce LaBruce, Kathleen Hanna, Kim Gordon, Rick Castro, John Waters, Peaches, Dennis Cooper, and others.
 Queercore: How to Punk a Revolution premiered at Sheffield Doc/Fest on June 12, 2017 and was acquired for television by Arte in France and by ZDF in Germany.
 It was announced on February 9, 2018, that all U.S. rights for the film had been acquired by distributor Altered Innocence.
 It was released theatrically on September 23, 2018, and on DVD, Blu-ray and VOD on January 8, 2019.

 In 2018, Crary produced Fire Music, a feature documentary on free jazz, directed by Tom Surgal and featuring Cecil Taylor, Ornette Coleman, Prince Lasha, Carla Bley, Bobby Bradford, Sonny Simmons, and others.
 Fire Music premiered at the 56th New York Film Festival on September 29, 2018 and was released theatrically on September 10, 2021.
 The film was acquired by The Criterion Collection and released on VOD on June 1, 2022.